 Amazon now touts sophisticated algorithms and best practices designed to eliminate blatantly fake reviews and even touted catching 200 million fake reviews (or a third of all reviews submitted) in 2020 - but they are still far from perfect.
 The Wall Street Journal recently exposed how easy it is for faulty & unsafe products to cheat their way to a coveted "Amazon's Choice" badge.
 The company introduced the badge in 2015 to highlight well-rated & competitively priced products but has yet to share precisely how its AI determines which products wind up with it.

 That lack of transparency has been taken advantage of by companies that have hacked the formula and used any number of tricks to spam their way to prestige.
 A German company promised 1000 reviews for nearly $11,000 and guaranteed a badge for those who paid more.
 TechCrunch reports that while Amazon calls for action against "bad actors" like these and has banned many companies from the site, it has yet to outline any specific steps it's taking to protect its customers or crack down on the gaming of the very system it controls.
 Buying from Amazon has never felt more dubious for consumers who don't have the time to scrutinize every review.

 The Company Cost

-It’s more difficult to get noticed in a crowded marketplace with only a few reviews, as the new understanding is that those reviews could have come from anywhere.
+It's more challenging to get noticed in a crowded marketplace with only a few reviews, as the new understanding is that those reviews could have come from anywhere.
 So how do you succeed in a market where reviews have never been more necessary, but trust in them has never been lower?
-Well, you don’t cheat the system, for one.
+Well, you don't cheat the system, for one.